lucamihai/RubyOnRailsCamp/MemeGeneratorApi/readme.md

 ## Setup

-You'll need to install [GraphicsMagick](http://www.graphicsmagick.org/), then restart your computer.
+* You'll need to install [GraphicsMagick](http://www.graphicsmagick.org/), then restart your computer.
+* You'll also need to install [SQLite3](https://www.sqlite.org/index.html) (version 3.6.16 or newer) on your computer.

 ## Starting the server